 Boise is the place to be because we have our introductory Idaho voice-over classes there!
 If you’re scoping out your career options and are looking for a job that’s fun and flexible then it’s worth checking out what the voice-over industry has to offer.
 Come to our introductory Idaho voice-over classes and be a part of this incredible and fun experience!
 In our introductory class, you will learn how to get started in the exciting and lucrative voice-over industry.
-Your instructor, Lisa Foster, will go over the different types of voice-overs, the techniques, and the job opportunities.
-Learn how to get to the work and how to become a voice actor.
+Your instructor, Lisa Foster, will go over the different types of voice-overs, the techniques, and job opportunities.
+Learn how to get to work and how to become a voice actor.
 You’ll gauge immediately that it’s a career in which you can work on your own terms and on your own time.

 If you’re thinking about pursuing a career in voice-over, why not start doing a career in voice-over?
 Check out when our Idaho voice-over classes are happening and be sure to register and secure your spot in the class!